-Brian Lukis, the son of Lawrence Lukis (our founder, CTO, and Chairman), is employed by us as a Senior Software Developer.
+Brian Lukis, the son of Mr. Lukis, is employed by us as a Senior Software Developer.
 He is entitled to receive a base salary, incentive compensation and other employee benefits that are offered to similarly situated employees of our Company.
+Brian Lukis' compensation during the year ended December 31, 2013 did not exceed \$120,000.